 Recently, they came to know about Transparent Hands and they immediately came here.
 Ayesha is now scheduled for her Anorectoplasty (to make her back passage at usual site) in a few days at Akram Medical Complex.
 Her surgery will only be possible with your support.
 We request you to please donate for her as much as you can.

 Donate and bring her back to healthier life!

 Disclaimer: Transparent Hands makes sure that all the patients get surgery in time.
 If a patient requires urgent surgery and his/her condition is serious, Transparent Hands conducts the surgery immediately.
 In the meantime, his/her campaign stays active on the website until we raise the complete funding.
 The hospitals on our panel have complete trust in us and wait for the payments until the patient's funding is completed.

 Ayesha Bibi's Story

-Ayesha 4 ½ years old girl was suffering from Anorectal Malformation (ARM)- resulting in abnormal communication between rectum and genital tract- Rectovestibular Fistula.
-Her colostomy was done when she was 11 days old to make temporary passage of stool and she was advised another surgery to construct her back passage at the normal site.
+Ayesha 4 ½ years old girl was suffering from Anorectal Malformation (ARM)- resulting in an abnormal communication between the rectum and genital tract- Rectovestibular Fistula.
+Her colostomy was done when she was 11 days old to make a temporary passage of stool and she was advised another surgery to construct her back passage at the normal site.
 Her surgery was done in Akram Medical Complex on 28-08-18 by Dr. Naveed Haider and her Anterior Sagittal Anorectoplasty was done.
 She stayed for two days in hospital with good post-operative recovery and was discharged with follow-up advice.